danicallero/Vibrae/README.md

 - Player state is exercised via the real playback thread; only the media/volume/time functions are simulated.

 ### Adding More Tests
-- Use the provided `player_module` fixture to access a freshly reloaded `vibrae_core.player` module that already sees the mock.
-- Instantiate `Player` normally; inject a `notify_cb` to capture events (see `tests/test_player_crossfade.py`).
-- For timing assertions prefer the helper `wait_until(predicate, timeout, poll_interval)` instead of ad‑hoc sleeps.
+Guidelines:
+1. Keep individual tests < 1s wall time (use `wait_until` helper vs. long sleeps).
+2. Use temporary paths (`tmp_path` fixture) when writing files.
+3. Avoid network calls; mock external processes (tunnels, nginx) if/when added.
+4. Prefer pure functions or thin wrappers for new logic to simplify assertions.
+5. Mark integration/slow tests with `@pytest.mark.slow` (none currently) so they can be excluded: `pytest -m 'not slow'`.

+Player module note: use the `player_module` fixture (see `tests/conftest.py`) which ensures the VLC mock is loaded before importing the real player code.

 ### Customizing Mock Behavior
-Adjust or extend the mock in `tests/conftest.py`:
+Adjust or extend the VLC mock in `tests/conftest.py`:
-- Change track duration returned by `MockMedia.get_duration()` to lengthen or shorten crossfade windows.
+* Change `MockMedia.get_duration()` duration for different crossfade scenarios.
-- Add extra state fields if you need to assert intermediate phases.
+* Add attributes/events to verify intermediate playback states.

 ### Using Real VLC (Optional)
 If you want an integration run with real audio: